Count Alejandro O'Reilly

 Thus most of the traditions or legends turned out to have some truth.
 We were descended from the Westchester Bloomer family but on a maternal line.
 We were descended from Jewish Bloomers as they were crypto-Jews and Frankists but again on a maternal line.
 However even on the O'Reilly paternal line we were from Jewish maternal lineages.
 Count O'Reilly's first wife was descended maternally from Marrano Spanish Jews of the Coronel family.
 His son James Byrne O'Reilly married a Frankist Jewess of the Mayer family.
 She and her brothers moved to Ireland from Germany and took the surname Maher.
 James' son Edward was a soldier in Russia where he married Sarah Rivka Rivlin who was the secret Frankist daughter of Rabbi Benjamin Rivlin.
 Their son Captain Edward O'Reilly (b.1780 Russia d.1810 Russia) was the husband of Elizabeth Abigail Bloomer the daughter of John Alexander Bloomer and Judith Susanna Cohen.

 Tracing people only using historical records can have many pitfalls in regards to non-paternal events, name changes and adoptions.
-Count O'Reilly records his father as Thomas O'Reilly who is actually his great-uncle and foster father.
-Did he do that so he could claim illustrious O'Reilly ancestry or did he actually think Thomas was his father?
 One needs to use a number of sources historical, oral and legendary as well using the dna evidence.
 Many genealogies or family trees may need to be adjusted to fit the new evidence but it can also give impetus to new searches in historical documents to discover non-paternal events such as happened with the House of York who turned out to have a different paternal y-dna than the rest of the Plantagenet dynasty.
 Its source was easy enough to find and had always been spoken about as a possibility in historical literature but went from just an unproven speculation to a most likely event due to the y-dna evidence.
 So the answer to the question was it worthwhile to get the Big Y test is a definite YES in my case.